Skip to content

 How do self-employment taxes affect my hourly rate?

-As a self-employed person, one is typically responsible for paying income tax and social security contributions on profits, which reduces take-home pay compared to an equivalent employed salary.
+As a self-employed person, one is typically responsible for paying income tax and National Insurance on profits, which reduces take-home pay compared to an equivalent employed salary.
 The specifics vary by country, but the effective tax burden is often higher than many people initially expect.
 This should be factored in when setting rates.
 This calculator can help illustrate that.

 Related Calculators